 It is also important to recognize that there are multiple plausible approaches to defining a statistical baseline for the SAD, of which we have taken only one (Locey and White 2013; Haegeman and Loreau 2008).
 Our approach follows Locey and White (2013) and reflects the random partitioning of individuals into species, with the resulting distributions considered unique if the species’ abundance values are unique, regardless of the order in which the values occur.
-Biologically, differences in order would correspond to differences in which species contain the most or least individuals.
-This philosophy reflects a longstanding approach in the study of abundance distributions; that is, to focus on the shape of the distribution without regard to species’ identities (McGill 2007).
-However, there has yet to be a direct examination of either the validity or outcomes of alternative methods for generating statistical baselines for the SAD.
+The philosophy behind the feasible set reflects a longstanding approach in the study of abundance distributions: to focus on the shape of the distribution without regard to species’ identities (McGill 2007).
+To include differences in order in the statistical baseline would imply that identifying which species contain the most or least individuals is important for testing our theories.
+There has yet to be a direct examination of either the validity or outcomes of alternative methods for generating statistical baselines for the SAD.
 Other formulations for the statistical baseline may be equally valid and generate different statistical expectations, including forms that approximate exponential, Poisson, or log-series distributions (Favretti 2018, Harte et al 2008).
 Comparing the results that emerge from different baselines will be an important next step towards reinvigorating the use of the SAD as a diagnostic tool.

-Our study demonstrates both the utility, and the potential challenges, of applying tools from the study of complex systems and statistical mechanics to study ecological communities (Harte 2008, Harte and Newman 2014, Haegeman and Loreau 2008, White et al 2012).
+Our study demonstrates both the utility, and the potential challenges, of applying tools from the study of complex systems and statistical mechanics to the study of ecological communities (Harte 2008, Harte and Newman 2014, Haegeman and Loreau 2008, White et al 2012).
 While concepts such as maximum entropy and the feasible set are promising new horizons for macroecology, the small size of some ecological communities may present difficulties that do not occur as often in the domains for which these tools were originally developed (Haegeman and Loreau 2008, Jaynes 1957).
-If a substantial number of ecological communities are too small to generate highly resolved statistical baselines, these approaches may be less informative than we might hope – as appears to be the case for the smallest communities in our analysis.
+If the observed numbers of species and individuals from a substantial number of ecological communities are too small to generate highly resolved statistical baselines, these approaches may be less informative than we might hope – as appears to be the case for the smallest communities in our analysis.
 However, our application of these approaches in larger communities demonstrates that while mathematical constraints appear to have strong effects on the general form of the SAD, these constraints alone do not fully account for the extremely uneven SADs we often observe in nature – leaving an important role for ecological processes.
-This ability to detect and diagnose the specific ways in which empirical SADs deviate from randomness can open up new avenues for understanding how and when biological drivers affect is shape.
+This ability to detect and diagnose the specific ways in which empirical SADs deviate from randomness can generate new avenues for understanding how and when biological drivers affect the SAD.
 There are, of course, still many facets to be improved in our ability to distinguish biological signal from randomness, including assessing alternative statistical baselines and calibrating our expected power to detect deviations, especially for small communities.
 Indeed, more sensitive metrics could also enable identification of processes that operate through time (note that, in this analysis, we sampled each community at a single point in time).
 Continuing to explore and account for the interplay between statistical constraint and biological process constitutes a promising and profound new approach to our understanding of this familiar, yet surprisingly mysterious, ecological pattern.

 Acknowledgements

 RMD was supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1315138 and DGE-1842473.
+We thank Erica Newman, Justin Kitzes, and Ethan White for helpful and illuminating discussions.